Fundamental limitations for quantum and nano thermodynamics

 with $T$ the temperature of the ambient heat bath that surrounds the system, $S(\rho)$ the entropy of the system, and $\<E\>$ its average energy.
 It tells us whether a system at constant volume and in contact with a heat bath can make a spontaneous thermodynamical transition from one state to another.
 A transition can only happen if the free energy of the final state is lower than that of the initial state.
 The difference in free energy between the initial and final state is also the amount of work which can be extracted from a system in a thermal bath.
-It is also gives the amount of work required to perform the reverse process, since thermodynamics at the macroscopic scale is reversible.
+It also gives the amount of work required to perform the reverse process, since thermodynamics at the macroscopic scale is reversible.

 However, the free energy is only valid in the thermodynamical limit -- when $\rho$ is composed of many particles and is classical, in the sense that it is in a state which is a probabilistic mixture of different energies.
 But thermodynamical effects are not only important in the macroscopic regime -- they are becoming increasingly important as we probe and manipulate small systems from the micro up to the mesoscopic scale.
-Already, molecular motors and micro-machines\cite{Scovil1959masers,Geusic1967quatum,Alicki79,howard1997molecular,geva1992classical,linden2010small} have been constructed in the lab\cite{scovil1959maser,scully2002afterburner,rousselet1994directional,Faucheux1995ratchet} and thermodynamical effects are increasingly important in quantum devices and in the construction of quantum computers and memory\cite{Landauer,bennett82}.
+Already, molecular motors and micro-machines \cite{Scovil1959masers,Geusic1967quatum,Alicki79,howard1997molecular,geva1992classical,Hanggi2009brownian,allahverdyan2000extraction,feldmann2006lubrication,linden2010small} have been constructed in the lab\cite{Scovil1959masers,scully2002afterburner,rousselet1994directional,Faucheux1995ratchet} and thermodynamical effects are increasingly important in quantum devices and in the construction of quantum computers and memory\cite{Landauer,bennett82,baugh2005experimental}.
 Likewise, quantum effects have implications for thermodynamics~\cite{gemmer2009quantum,popescu2006entanglement,del2011thermodynamic}.
-Here, we derive two free energies which are valid even when the thermodynamical limit is not taken, and even when the system is quantum.
-We also derive a criteria for state to state transitions, and a criteria for when transitions between two classical states can be made reversible in the micro-regime.